 Beyond utility, quails symbolise freedom and resilience, which resonates deeply with various cultures.
 In some indigenous traditions, they represent abundance and are celebrated during harvest festivals as a tribute to nature's provisions.
 This spiritual connection fosters a greater appreciation for wildlife conservation efforts focused on these small birds.
 As urban landscapes expand, the multifaceted relationship between humans and quails evolves; city dwellers often find joy in observing these creatures as they adapt to new environments, reminding us of the importance of nurturing habitats that support biodiversity even amidst concrete jungles.

-The conservation status of quail varies considerably across species.
-While some populations thrive, others teeter on the brink of extinction.
-For instance, the Northern Bobwhite quail faces significant threats from habitat loss and agricultural expansion, which largely disrupts its nesting grounds.
+While many common quail species are listed as "Least Concern", such as the brown quail, rain quail and some bush quail, indicating that they have a wide distribution and stable populations.
+The Manipur bush quail is classified as "Endangered" due to its habitat loss and fragmentation.
+On the other hand, the Himalayan quail is listed as "Critically Endangered" due to its small population size and restricted range.
+Some quail species are also classified as "Vulnerable", indicating they face a high risk of extinction in the wild.
+As well as the Northern Bobwhite quail faces significant threats from habitat loss and agricultural expansion, which largely disrupts its nesting grounds.
 Many species, such as the Gambel’s quail, face declining populations due to overgrazing, urban development and habitat fragmentation.
 Conversely, certain quail species like the California Quail enjoy protective measures within wildlife reserves that support stable populations.
-On the other hand, some quail species, like the Himalayan Quail, are considered extinct or endangered.
 This divergence highlights not only the importance of targeted conservation efforts but also the pressing need for integrated land-use strategies that promote biodiversity alongside farming.

 While both quail and chicken are popular choices in the culinary world, their differences extend beyond just size and flavour.